Argentina's Macri says primary was 'bad election' for his coalition

-BUENOS AIRES (Reuters) - Argentine President Mauricio Macri told his supporters that the country’s primary vote on Sunday was a “bad election” for his coalition ahead of the official results.
+BUENOS AIRES, Aug 11 (Reuters) - Argentine President Mauricio Macri told his supporters that the country’s primary vote on Sunday was a “bad election” for his coalition ahead of the official results.

 “Recognizing that we have had a bad election, that forces us, starting tomorrow, to redouble our efforts so that in October we will get the support that is needed to continue the change,” Macri said.